achille-roussel/nanomsgxx/polling.md

 layout: docpage
 title: Polling
 prev: Sockets
-next: Timeouts
+next: API Reference
 prev_page: sockets.html
-next_page: timeouts.html
+next_page: api.html
 ---

 The nanomsg C API provides a powerful polling system that is mirrored on POSIX's polling interface.
-C++ though doesn't provide any sort of polling interface on file descriptors in the standard library, so nanomsgxx comes with its own API for polling on nanomsg sockets instead of integrating with an existing one.
+C++ though doesn't have any sort of interface for polling events on file descriptors in the standard library, so nanomsgxx comes with its own API for polling on nanomsg sockets instead of integrating with an existing one.
 The wrapper is very small and mostly is syntaxing sugar on top of the C API.

 Poll Entries